 This crisis has highlighted in an unprecedented way the key role played by women in the development and sustainability of our societies.
-Globally, women represent 3 out of every 4 health workers worldwide, and 57% of all medical personnel in Latin America.
-Nevertheless, women in this sector tend to be engaged in lower-skilled and lower-paid jobs, which are associated with wider gender pay gaps - 26% in high-income countries and 29% in uppermiddle-income countries.
-Similarly, women are significantly underrepresented in decision-making positions in these sectors, occupying only 25% of senior positions in the Latin American health sector, and leading less than 1 out of every 4 Health Ministries in the Americas.
+Globally, women represent 3 out of every 4 health workers worldwide, and 57% of all medical personnel in Latin America8.
+Nevertheless, women in this sector tend to be engaged in lower-skilled and lower-paid jobs, which are associated with wider gender pay gaps - 26% in high-income countries and 29% in uppermiddle-income countries9.
+Similarly, women are significantly underrepresented in decision-making positions in these sectors, occupying only 25% of

-&lt;sup>8 UNDP, 2020, Briefing note: The economic impacts of COVID-19 and gender inequality.
+8 UNDP, 2020, Briefing note: The economic impacts of COVID-19 and gender inequality.
 Recommendations for policymakers.

-ILO, 2020, ILO Monitor: COVID-19 and the world of work.
+9 ILO, 2020, ILO Monitor: COVID-19 and the world of work.
 Fifth edition Updated estimates and analysis.